Threshold Center for Autism

 Re-engineering brains to overcome deficits is a distant goal, especially for disorders like autism.
 Otherwise, normal individuals have misappropriated the term to explain cognitive differences.
 This trend hampers efforts to help those genuinely affected by autism.
 My brother Ben, now 60, remains mute despite decades of therapies.
 He finds joy in basic pleasures and lives a simple life.
 Our mother, before her death at 87, desperately sought a therapist to make Ben speak, but the word never came.
 Instead, she chose life, creating Threshold, a program that served hundreds and trained thousands.
 The question remains: What can Threshold do for you?
 Let us show you.

 Marshall had several behaviors that were dangerous.
 The greatest risk to his safety and life was using his head to break windows.
 Car windows, home windows, plate glass, and mirrors.
 His behavior plan directed that he not be seated near windows or moving objects.
 Marshall had severe dental disease and needed a panoramic (pano) dental x-ray.
-While the pano only takes 10 to 20 seconds, One head blow to the equipment from Marshall could destroy the equipment.
-Over several weeks, we shaped Marshall's behavior through many steps.
+While the pano only takes 10 to 20 seconds, one head blow to the equipment from Marshall could potentially destroy it.
+Over several weeks, we shaped Marshall's behavior through a series of steps.
 Our first attempt resulted in his walking away on the day of his pano.
 Minutes later, we had him bite the frame, hold the balance rails, feel the temple problems touch his head, and have the pano rotate around his head.
 Success in a single shot, and we were able to diagnose and treat his dental diseases.
 What did he earn as a reinforcer?
-His favorite drink is a Dr. Pepper.
+His favorite drink is Dr. Pepper.

 For over fifty years, we have chased the rainbows, made the mistakes, learned what does not work, learned what does, cried the tears, and managed the shock, anger, and denial.
 We've picked up the pieces and glued them together.
 We have looked into your eyes and seen our frustrations.
 We have prayed and hit the bottom.
 Then we dusted ourselves off, held each other up, and stepped into tomorrow.
 You are not alone in your journey.
 Threshold Consultants have been where you are and will guide you into your brave new world.
 What is our value, relevance, and uniqueness?
 We have walked in the shoes you now wear.
 We have pioneered the autism trail since 1965; we are you and your family.
 For us, it is not just a job.
 It is a journey we want to share with you.